verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 7.
 Guide to Simple correction</b></em>
 </p>

-The basic of this feature is that the ground altitude is considered part of GPS altitude.
+The basis of this feature is that the ground altitude is considered part of GPS altitude.
 The remaining part is terrain elevation.
-Therefore, ground altitude could be derived by substracting terrain elevation from GPS altitude (See Figure 8).
+Therefore, ground altitude could be derived by subtracting terrain elevation from GPS altitude (See Figure 8).

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/simplecorr_principle.png?raw=true" alt="SimpleCorr_Principle">
   <br>
   <br>
   <em><b>Figure 8.
-Background of estimation of photo's ground altitude by terrain substraction</b></em>
+Background of estimation of photo's ground altitude by terrain subtraction</b></em>
 </p>

 Because Simple correction uses GPS altitude which may often be less stable than Barometer altitude, this feature should be used in cases where:
-* The photos do not have Barometer altitude.
+* The photos do not have a Barometer altitude.
-* It is difficult to remember homepoint location.
+* It is difficult to remember the homepoint location.
 * The GPS accuracy is so low that it is difficult to match adjacent photos.

 ## Contact or Support